How Long Should You Run On The Treadmill To Lose Weight?

 & to be honest, I used to think the same exact thing until I became educated on what strength training means and what building muscle actually does to our bodies.

-As a certified personal trainer and licensed fitness instructor, here's the spark notes of what I've learned:
+As an online personal trainer and Fat loss and nutrition expert here's the spark notes of what I've learned:

 Women do not have the same genetic makeup as men.
 Therefore it's nearly impossible to ever get "bulky" by starting to lift heavier weights.